 Tension Headache Symptoms

-• In the forehead or at the back of the head
+- Tight or pressure pain in the forehead, temples or at the back of the head

 Tension Headache Treatment

-The causes of the stress symptoms must be identified and corrected if treatment for TTH is to have a useful effect.
+The underlying cause of tension headaches must be identified and corrected if treatment is to have a useful effect.
 This can include counselling, cognitive behavioural therapy (CBT), regular exercising, good diet and a good sleep routine.
 Meditation has been shown to reduce stress and restore normal hormonal levels over time.

 References: